For Presenters

 Acclaimed vocalist Xin Wang and percussionist Michael Murphy capture the hearts of their very young audiences with this playful and dynamic performance.

-Integrating the music of Aperghis, Berio, and Canada’s own acclaimed composer Ana Sokolovic, Coo is performed in an intimate setting with an array of percussion and vocal sounds recalling the bells of a monastery, a street call from southern China, rhythmic repetitions, and “I love you” sung in multiple languages.
+Cooo offers an array of percussion and vocal sounds recalling the bells of a monastery, a street call from southern China, rhythmic repetitions, and “I love you” sung in multiple languages.
+An utterly unique musical experience for very young audiences that will linger long after it ends.

 Recommended Age